coldbox-elixir/extension-svg/README.md

-# Laravel Elixir SVG Symbols
+# ColdBox Elixir SVG

-Extension to Laravel Elixir that uses `gulp-svg-sprite` to generate a sprite file out of individual SVG files.
+Extension to ColdBox Elixir that uses `gulp-svg-sprite` to deal with SVG images.
+Right now it can generate a sprite file out of individual SVG files.
 Consider it the image spriting technique but for SVGs.
 It's **highly recommended** to read these awesome articles to learn  all about this technique:

 * [Icon System with SVG Sprites](http://css-tricks.com/svg-sprites-use-better-icon-fonts/)
 * [SVG `symbol` a Good Choice for Icons](http://css-tricks.com/svg-symbol-good-choice-icons/)